Curious Timing? Hours After FBI Raided Manafort’s Home, Trump Tweeted Surprise Transgender Military Ban

 CNN even reported that the U.S. Joint Chiefs of Staff were “blindsided” by Trump’s decision and had no idea he was planning to institute a ban — or that he would be announcing it on Twitter.
 General Joseph Dunford, the chairman of the Joint Chiefs of Staff, later announced that there would be no change in the current policy until Trump issued an official directive to the Secretary of Defense — which he had not done before announcing the policy change on Twitter.

-Later in that same day, Trump attacked Hillary Clinton and criticized his own Attorney General, Jeff Sessions, for failure to go after his former opponent.
+Later that same day, Trump attacked Hillary Clinton and criticized his own Attorney General, Jeff Sessions, for failure to go after his former opponent.

 On the same day Trump dropped his transgender bomb and complained about Hillary to divert attn from Manafort raid. https://t.co/lJSOrikWad